pazacharis/coursera-pml/README.md

 pml_write_files(test.predictions)
 ```

-The 20 predictions were submitted to Coursera and all of them were correct.
+The 20 predictions were submitted to Coursera and all of them were evaluated as correct.